Jon Sumrall

-Jonathan Edward Sumrall (born July 5, 1982) is an American college football coach.
-Sumrall served as the head football coach at Troy University from 2022 to 2023.
+Jonathan Edward Sumrall (born July 5, 1982) is an American college football coach who is the head football coach at the University of Florida.
+He previously served as the head coach at Troy University from 2022 to 2023 and Tulane University from 2024 to 2025.

+Early life and playing career

+Sumrall was born on July 5, 1982 in Texarkana, Texas and was raised in Huntsville, Alabama where he attended Grissom High School, graduating in 2001.
+Sumrall played college football at the University of Kentucky as a linebacker, leading the team in tackles as a junior in 2004.
+Prior to his senior season he was diagnosed with a spinal condition that ended his playing career.

 Coaching career

+Early Coaching Career

-Sumrall began his coaching career at his alma mater, Kentucky, after suffering a career-ending injury.
-After a couple of years, he coached at San Diego under former Kentucky assistant Ron Caragher.
-He was also the co-defensive coordinator at Tulane for three seasons before going to Troy as their assistant head coach and special teams coordinator.
+Sumrall began his coaching career as a graduate assistant at his alma mater, Kentucky, after medically retiring from football.
+After two years, he was hired by San Diego where he coached under former Kentucky assistant Ron Caragher.
+Sumrall then served as the co-defensive coordinator at Tulane for three seasons before going to Troy as their assistant head coach and special teams coordinator.

 Sumrall was named the linebackers coach at Ole Miss in January 2018.
-He was also reported to be a finalist for the head coaching position at Troy before Chip Lindsey was hired.
+He was also reported to be a finalist for the head coaching position at Troy in 2019 before Chip Lindsey was hired.

 Sumrall returned to his alma mater Kentucky in 2019 as the program's inside linebackers coach.
 He was promoted to co-defensive coordinator in 2021.

+Troy Trojans

-On December 2, 2021, Sumrall was hired as the 23rd head coach of the Troy Trojans.
+On December 2, 2021, Sumrall was hired as the 23rd head coach at Troy University.
 In his first season at Troy, he guided the Trojans to a 12–2 record and an 18–12 Cure Bowl victory over the No. 23 ranked UTSA Roadrunners.
 In Sumrall's second season as the head coach he would guide Troy to a 11–2 record and back to back Sun Belt Conference Championships.

-On December 8, 2023, Sumrall was hired as the 42nd head coach of the Tulane Green Wave.
+Tulane Green Wave

+On December 8, 2023, Sumrall was hired as the 42nd head coach at Tulane.
+In Sumrall's two seasons with the Green Wave, he guided them to back-to-back American Conference Championship Game appearances (losing to Army in 2024 and defeating North Texas in 2025).
+Sumrall led Tulane to their first ever College Football Playoff appearance in 2025.
+Tulane earned the No. 11 seed in the expanded 12-team playoff after winning the American conference championship.
+Tulane lost 41-10 on the road against No. 6 seed Ole Miss on December 20, 2025.